The Biden administration proposes new rules to push insurers to boost mental health coverage

 The rules, if finalized, would force insurers to study patient outcomes to ensure the benefits are administered equally, taking into account their provider network and reimbursement rates and whether prior authorization is required for care.

+“Too many Americans still struggle to find and afford the care they need,” the White House said in an emailed statement.

-The Democratic president’s administration says it’s aiming to address issues such as insurers enabling nutritional counseling for diabetes patients but making it more difficult for those with eating disorders.
+The Democratic president’s administration said it’s aiming to address issues such as insurers enabling nutritional counseling for diabetes patients but making it more difficult for those with eating disorders.

-By measuring outcomes, the White House says, it will force insurers to make modifications to come into compliance with the law.
+By measuring outcomes, the White House said, it will force insurers to make modifications to come into compliance with the law.